The myth that it’s bad to start and stop

 Day 2 and Day 3 as well.
 Crushing it.

 Social media wisdom says you should buck up and keep going.
-To find the opportunity in every obstacle or some other tired cliché.
+Find the opportunity in every obstacle or some other tired cliché.

-But while most obstacles are not totally insurmountable, many still require recalibration.
-Which can require a brief pause.
+But while most obstacles are really just inconveniences, they still require recalibration.
+That can require a brief pause.

-This is why I never harshly judge anyone who “starts and stops” the fitness process.
-Especially if they’re new to the game or they’ve never experienced success at it.
+This is why I never judge anyone who starts and stops the fitness process—especially if they’re new to the game or have never experienced success at it.

 However, this isn’t ‘Nam, Donny.
 There are rules.